 My brother had a special feeding tube because it used to take my hours to try to feed him baby food by mouth.

 He wasn’t supposed to live 3 days and he lived years beyond what was thought possible.

-He had to wear diapers.
-Sometimes he would bite his fingers or accidentally yank out his feeding tube because he didn’t have control over his reflexes.
+My brother had to wear diapers and sometimes he would bite his fingers or accidentally yank out his feeding tube because he didn’t have control over his reflexes.

-The person immediately feels horrible for asking what should have been a lighthearted question and I again feel like “Debbie Downer” from SNL.
+The person immediately feels horrible for asking what should have been a lighthearted question…and I again feel like “Debbie Downer” from SNL.

 My mom detected her breast cancer late, partly out of her despising going to the doctors after years of trips to the hospital with my brother.